Inferring signed social networks from contact patterns: Generating interaction data from signed networks

 \section{Generating interaction data from signed networks}

 Our approach to signed network reconstruction relies on making a connection between observed pairwise frequencies of interactions and a latent signed network of relationships by defining a generative process.
 The latent signed network $\bm A$ is a symmetric matrix, in which each entry $A_{ij}$ can be $-1$, $+1$, or $0$ to represent negative, positive, or absent relationships respectively.
 We assume that a pair of individuals will only interact with each other according to their latent relationship $A_{ij}$ if they have the opportunity to do so, i.e., if they are in the same location at a given time.
-This information will be encoded in the partition vector $\bm{g}\in \mathbb{N}^n$ that assigns each of the $n$ nodes to a group for the duration of a measurement period.
+This information is encoded in the partition vector $\bm{g}\in \mathbb{N}^n$ that assigns each of the $n$ nodes to a group for the duration of a measurement period.
+Figure \ref{fig:interaction_mod} gives a conceptual overview of how the probability of interaction depends on the latent network and group assignment.
 If two individuals $i$ and $j$ are in the same group, i.e., $g_i=g_j$, then they have the opportunity to freely interact.
-The frequency of interactions between $i$ and $j$ will depend on the probability of interaction $p_{A_{ij}} \in \bm{p} = \{p_{-1},p_0,p_1\}$, which corresponds to the interaction probability that is conditioned on the latent signed relationship $A_{ij}$.
+The frequency of interactions between $i$ and $j$ depends on the probability of interaction $p_{A_{ij}} \in \bm{p} = \{p_{-1},p_0,p_1\}$, which corresponds to the interaction probability that is conditioned on the latent signed relationship $A_{ij}$.
 However, if $g_i\neq g_j$, then individuals $i$ and $j$ do not have the opportunity to interact freely and instead interact with probability $q$ that represents the rate of random chance encounters.
 The frequency of observed interactions is recorded in the observation matrix $\bm{X}$, where each element of the observation matrix $X_{ij}$ records the number of times two individuals $i$ and $j$ interact with one another.

 Figure~\ref{fig:figure_example_data_gen} shows an overview of the model and inference task.
 We can see, for example, that positive relationships result in more interactions and that individuals interact more frequently with other individuals only if given the opportunity.
 We also observe that the final result, our inference target, is a probabilistic description of the latent interactions $\bm{A}$, which is summarized here by marginal probabilities for each edge.
 Even if $\bm{A}$ is never observed directly, Bayesian inference allows us to reconstruct the network's structure well.